 Changing your filter regularly is important not only for the quality of the air your breathe.
 It also helps with the efficiency of you HVAC and reduces strain on the motor!
 Most air filters will suggest you change them monthly.
 Some high merv filters may say good up to three months.
 I find that at least once a month is a good idea if you live with more than one person or with any pets.
 More traffic, more activity, and more pet dander means you will need to change more frequently.
 Air filters start off white.
 Once they become covered with a layer of brownish or grayish dust, it is time to change your air filter.

 Filters USA offers- humidifier filters, humidifiers, air cleaner filters, air cleaners, furnace filters, vacuum supplies, water filters, and more.
-Visit Filters USA for a full selection of air filters with high MERV ratings.
+Visit Air Filters Delivered for a full selection of air filters with high MERV ratings.

 Why Changing Air Filters For House In A Timely Fashion Is So Important